Louistwee/Data-panels/README.md

 #### contributing

-If you have made or plan to make a change for this library then folow the steps in the contrubute file.
+If you have made or plan to make a change for this library then folow the steps in the contribute file.

 ### Requirements
 To run this program correctly you should have jQuery: